guokr/Caver/README.md

 <h1 align="center">Caver</h1>

 <p align="center">Rising a torch in the cave to see the words on the wall.
 Tag short text in 3 lines.
 This is the **Caver**.
-Caver uses Facebook's [PyTorch](https://pytorch.org/) project to make the implementation easier.</p>
+Caver uses Facebook's <a href="https://pytorch.org/">PyTorch</a> project to make the implementation easier.</p>

 <p align="center">
   <a href="https://pypi.org/project/caver/">